Average Cost of College: Facts and Statistics

 Source: Peterson’s DataNote Reference [2]

-Private College Tuition: Nonprofit vs. For-Profit College
+Average Private College Tuition: Nonprofit vs. For-Profit College

 Unlike public colleges, private schools earn money primarily through tuition and donors.
 But there are different types of private colleges.
-Private nonprofit schools invest the money they receive into the school’s offerings.
+Private nonprofit schools invest the money they receive in the school’s offerings.
 Private for-profit schools give earnings to investors.

 Cost of Ivy League and Other Elite Colleges in 2023-2024